COVID-19 UPDATES & SERVICE NOTICES

 - Conducting a survey to understand the impacts on local businesses and determine if/where the City can provide support.

 - Promoting businesses operating during COVID-19 through our social media channels and website.

 - Created a list of available government resources, events, and news to assist your organization during this time.
 Find them here.

 What can I do?

-If you exhibit symptoms of the flu (coughing, fever, shortness of breath), please call 811 and adhere to the advice given.
+If you exhibit symptoms of the flu (coughing, fever, difficulty breathing, pneumonia in both lungs), please call 811 and adhere to the advice given.

 We encourage everyone to stay informed by following credible sources of information.